 The following are the common causes of diarrhea caused by viral infections:

-Intolerance to foods such as artificial sweeteners and lactose (the sugar found in milk) can cause diarrhea.
+Intolerance or allergies to foods such as artificial sweeteners and lactose (the sugar found in milk) can cause diarrhea.

 Bhupinder Anand, MD

 YOU MAY ALSO LIKE

 Diarrhea - Experience

 What kinds of treatments have been effective for your diarrhea?

 Diarrhea - Cause